Number Utilities

 Installation

-npm i -D @halvaradop/ts-utility-types
+npm i -D @halvaradop/ts-utility-typesUsage

-import type { IsOdd, IsEven, Absolute } from "@halvaradop/ts-utility-types/numbers"
+import type { IsOdd, IsEven, Absolute } from "@halvaradop/ts-utility-types/numbers"import type * as Numbers from "@halvaradop/ts-utility-types/numbers"

 type Result = Numbers.- Absolute